 Import and Export Regulation and Process in Malaysia

-Earlier this, Malaysia’s exports see a sharp rise of 10.7% to RM75.6bil in December 2016.
+Earlier this year, Malaysia’s exports see a sharp rise of 10.7% to RM75.6bil in December 2016.
 The figure actually exceeds the economists’ expectations of a growth of 9.6% which was underpinned by higher exports of electrical and electronic (E&E) products as well as palm oil and palm-based products.

 The International Monetary Fund’s World Economic Outlook Database revealed that the Malaysia’s total Gross Domestic Product amounted to $863.8 billion in 2016 and exports accounted for around 20% of total Malaysian economic output.
 Almost 70% of Malaysian exports (by value) are delivered to Asian countries while 11.6% are shipped to North American countries.
 While Malaysia is performing well in its exports and imports, it’s crucial for people to know the regulation and process of both export and import in Malaysia.